-- a) If you are arguing IN FAVOR of the public policy solution, then your discussion here should provide convincing arguments and evidence for why you support the public policy solution.
+a) If you are arguing IN FAVOR of the public policy solution, then your discussion here should provide convincing arguments and evidence for why you support the public policy solution.
 This requires convincingly USING THEORIES AND CONCEPTS to discuss WHY THE POLICY WORKS in solving or addressing the problem.
-Also, discuss one alternative policy which have failed (or would fail) and why this would be done in a way to support your discussion in favor of the policy you are arguing for.
-This is an important section of your policy research paper, so please put more effort here. - b) If you are arguing AGAINST the public policy solution, then your discussion here should provide convincing arguments and evidence to back up why the public policy solution is not or was not helpful or is failing or has failed.
+Also, discuss one alternative policy which have failed (or would fail) and why - this would be done in a way to support your discussion in favor of the policy you are arguing for.
+This is an important section of your policy research paper, so please put more effort here.

+OR

+- b) If you are arguing AGAINST the public policy solution, then your discussion here should provide convincing arguments and evidence to back up why the public policy solution is not or was not helpful or is failing or has failed.
 This requires convincingly USING THEORIES AND CONCEPTS to discuss WHY THE POLICY DOES NOT WORK in solving or addressing the problem.
 Also, discuss one alternative policy which is more superior and why this would be done in a way to support your discussion against the policy you are arguing against.
-This is an important section of your policy research paper, so please put more effort here.

-4. CONCLUSION section: This is a summary of your research paper, recapping the main points from each section.

-For a good grade, your paper must lean heavily on academic concepts, ideas, and theories.
-We have read and discussed many of them in class, please refer to them and more.
-Please conduct research using academic papers, such as academic journals, academic books, and academic reports.

-If you would like to modify your approach, please come see me in advance to discuss and receive approval for an exception to these instructions
+This is an important section of your policy research paper, so please put more effort here. - 4.
+CONCLUSION section: This is a summary of your research paper, recapping the main points from each section.
+Do not include new arguments or findings in this section. - For a good grade, your paper must lean heavily on academic concepts, ideas, and theories.
+We have read and discussed many of them in class, please refer to them and more from your own research.
+Please conduct most of your research based on academic papers, such as academic journals, academic books, and academic reports.
+Non-academic sources should be kept at a minimum. - If you would like to modify your approach, please come see me in advance to discuss and receive approval for an exception to these instructions